MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 When you pass the compiler switch `/diagnostics:caret` to Visual Studio 2022 version 17.4p4 or later, the error that concept `dividable<char*>` evaluated to false will point directly to the expression requirement `(a / b)` that failed.

-Range concepts are defined in the `std::ranges` namespace as declared in the `<ranges>` header file.
+Iterator concepts are defined in the `std` namespace as declared in the `<iterator>` header file.
 They're used in the declarations of [range adaptors](range-adaptors.md), [views](view-classes.md), and so on.

 There are six categories of ranges.
-They are related to the categories of iterators listed in [`<iterator> concepts](iterator-concepts.md).
+They are directly related to the categories of ranges listed in [`<iterator>](iterator.md#remarks).

-In order of increasing capability, the categories are:
+In order of increasing power, the categories are:

 | Range concept | Description |
 |--|--|